 Enrolled members of American Indian tribes that must file a return may subtract wages earned while living and working on their tribe's reservation.
-If you are eligible to subtract these wages, you must file Form 140.
-In this case, do not file Form 140A
+If you are eligible to subtract these wages, you must file Arizona Form 140.
+In this case, do not file Form 140A.
+For more information, see the department's ruling, ITR 96-4, Income Taxation of Indians and Spouses.

-The department issued Individual Income Tax Ruling, ITR 96-4, on the Arizona tax treatment of American Indians.